2021 SEA Games: Budget

 The proposed budget allocated by the Vietnamese government for this edition of SEA Games was initially estimated to be 1.6 trillion VND (US$69.3 million).
 980.3 billion VND (US$42.3 million) would be used for organizing costs while 602.3 billion VND (US$25.9 million) would be allocated for upgrades and repairs to facilities managed by MCST.
 Provincial authorities are responsible for renovations to facilities under their management.
 Other than a new cycling track in Hòa Bình Province and a small tennis complex on Hanoi Sports Training and Competition Centre campus (handled by Hanoi People's Committee), no other sporting venue would be constructed for this edition.

 The organization revenue was expected to be 226.6 billion VND (US$9.7 million), with 136.6 billion VND coming from the delegates' accommodation fees and 65 billion VND from broadcast rights.

 Due to the COVID-19 pandemic, Vietnam's budget for the Games was cut.
 In January 2022, the Vietnamese government approved an organizing budget of 750 billion VND (US$32.8 million) for the Games.
 On April 1, 2022, the Vietnamese government approved an additional budget of 449 billion VND (US$19.65 million) for the Games.
 The money was taken from the national budget for sports and physical training in 2022.
 Four ministries and central agencies were provided 378.3 billion VND, while Hanoi and 11 other provinces received an additional 70.7 billion VND.

 Venues

 While Hanoi was the main hub, several other surrounding provinces assisted in hosting portions of the games.
 Athletes and officials were housed in hotels near their competition venues.
-In the initial plan, a new tennis complex was planned to be built on Hanoi Sports Training and Competition Centre campus and a newly rebuilt Hàng Đẫy Stadium would host a group for men's football.
+In the initial plan, a new tennis complex was planned to be built on Hanoi Sports Training and Competition Centre campus and a supposedly-rebuilt Hàng Đẫy Stadium would host a group for men's football.
 Both of these projects faced development delays and difficulties and could no longer be completed in time for the games.
 Consequently, the tennis venue was relocated to a newly built private venue in Bắc Ninh Province, and Việt Trì Stadium hosted a men's football group alongside Thiên Trường Stadium during the group stage.